What is a mortgage payment holiday?

 When is the right time to take a payment holiday?

-In simple terms, there isn't a good time to take a holiday.
+In simple terms, there is not a good time to take a holiday.
 If at all possible, you should continue to pay off your mortgage every month.
 Finding the best mortgage deal for you and sticking to the payments (or overpaying if you can) is the most cost-effective way to deal with mortgage debt.

 You should only take a payment holiday if you really have no other option - remember, it will cost you money in the long term, even though it will help you to cope with short term money worries.